2012–13 NHL season: Regular season

 Originally planned for October 11, 2012, the lockout delay pushed the start of the 2012–13 season to January 19, 2013, with 12 games for the opening night.
 Each team played 18 games within its division (four or five games for each team) and 30 games against teams in the other division (three games for each team); no interconference games were played during the regular season.
 The regular season was shortened from 82 games down to 48, canceling 41.5 percent of the full regular season.

-Winter Classic
+Postponed Winter Classic and All-Star Game

-The 2013 NHL Winter Classic was scheduled to feature the Detroit Red Wings hosting the Toronto Maple Leafs at Michigan Stadium (the largest stadium in North America) in Ann Arbor, Michigan, but it was postponed one year due to the labour lockout.
+Both this season's Winter Classic and All-Star Game were postponed due to the lockout.
+The Winter Classic was scheduled to feature the Detroit Red Wings hosting the Toronto Maple Leafs at Michigan Stadium (the largest stadium in North America) in Ann Arbor, Michigan, but it was postponed to 2014.
 The game was played instead on January 1, 2014, at Michigan Stadium.

-All-Star Game

-Originally scheduled to take place January 27, 2013, in Columbus, Ohio, the All-Star Game was canceled as a result of the ongoing lockout.
+The All-Star Game was originally scheduled to take place January 27, 2013, at Nationwide Arena in Columbus, Ohio; the city would later be awarded the 2015 All-Star Game.